 Pursuant to the requirements of the Drug-Free School and Community Act Amendments of 1989 30 CFR 86; HEA Sec.
-120; (PL 101-226), Rocky Vista University has adopted and implemented drug and alcohol policies and programs designed to prevent drug and alcohol problems within the University setting.
+120; (PL 101-226), RVU has adopted and implemented drug and alcohol policies and programs designed to prevent drug and alcohol problems within the University setting.
 The policies and programs are designed to identify problems at the earliest stage, motivate the affected individuals to seek help, and to direct the individual toward the best assistance available.

-Alcohol- and Drug-Free Policy
+Alcohol and Drug-Free Policy

-RVU is an alcohol and drug free campus, with the exception of special events that are approved by the RVU President or Dean.
+RVU is an alcohol and drug-free campus, with the exception of special events that are approved by the RVU President, Provost, or College Dean for the use of alcohol.
 As set forth in local, state, and Federal laws, and the rules and regulations of the University, the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on campus-controlled property is strictly prohibited.
 All drug and alcohol laws are vigorously enforced.